mmoran0032/reu2016/presentations/day04.md

 - If a nested list contains *only* numbers, we can treat it as a matrix:

   `m = [[0, 1], [1, 1]]`

+- This is inefficient, but we don't know a better way yet...

 !